Since I Could Die Tomorrow

 Since I Could Die Tomorrow (あした死ぬには、, Ashita Shinu ni wa) is a Japanese manga series written and illustrated by Sumako Kari.
 It was serialized on Ohta Publishing's Ohta Web Comic website from March 2018 to July 2022.

+Synopsis

+The series is centered around Sawako Honna, a woman in her 40s suffering from problems associated with that age, including but not limited to sudden illness, fatigue, aging, and menopause.

 Publication

-Written and illustrated by Sumako Kari, Since I Could Die Tomorrow was serialized on Ohta Publishing's Ohta Web Comic website from March 28, 2018 to July 28, 2022.
-Its chapters were collected into four wideban volumes released from June 13, 2019 to October 14, 2022.
+Written and illustrated by Sumako Kari, Since I Could Die Tomorrow was serialized on Ohta Publishing's Ohta Web Comic website from March 28, 2018, to July 28, 2022.
+Its chapters were collected into four wideban volumes released from June 13, 2019, to October 14, 2022.
 The series is licensed in English by Tokyopop.